Fédération Internationale de l'Automobile: History

 In 1978, Jean-Marie Balestre begun his presidency of the CSI, and it was renamed to Fédération Internationale du Sport Automobile (FISA), with the intention of creating a governing body for automobile motor sport with some autonomy from the rest of the FIA, which retained control of the karting commission, CIK.
 Balestre believed motor sport was not being managed well and wanted to professionalise and commercialise the sport, particularly in Formula One which led to a dispute with participants known as the FISA–FOCA war.
 Balestre later took presidency of the FIA in 1985, managing presidencies of both federations simultaneously.
 He lost the FISA presidency in 1991, and the FIA presidency in 1993, to Max Mosley on both occasions.
 It was clear to both Balestre and Mosley, and agreed by the FIA General Assembly upon proposition that there was no need for two federations, and subsequent to Mosley's FIA election, FISA was abolished in structural changes, bringing all motorsport under the control of the World Motor Sport Council.

-In 1998, amidst the European Commission investigation, the FIA moved its headquarters to Geneva, Switzerland, outside the jurisdiction of the commission.
-In 2001, the FIA moved back to Paris following the settlement however it retains its office in Geneva.

 Also in 1998, the karting commission (CIK) gained some independence, becoming known as the Fédération Mondial de Karting (FMK, also known as FMK-FIA and distinct from separate organisations International Kart Federation and World Karting Association).
 However the Federation was short lived and in 2000, reverted to being known as the CIK.